happyzhanls/100DaysOfCode/log-Part2.md

 ### Day 49: Saturday, November 25th, 2017

-**Today's Progress**: Add express-sanitizer to the new.ejs file.
+**Today's Progress**: learnt how to associate data among different mongoose schemas.
+For example, one user has many comments but one comment only belongs to a single user.
+There are two ways: 1.
+Embed data.
+2. Reference data.
+It depends on cases which one you should use!🤓

-**Thoughts:**: Nothing too excited but I'm powered up for the upcoming challenges.
+**Thoughts:**: I'm powered up for the upcoming final week challenges!

 **Link to work:**
 1. [Super-Broccoli](https://ide.c9.io/danielzhan/supreme-broccoli)